 Studying animal behaviour could make the difference between future generations seeing live examples of a species, or reading about them in a history book.
 It could help you to manage and enhance the habitats of zoo animals, or to educate the public on the importance of animal welfare.

-What you’ll learn on this course could take you into a career in wildlife conservation or zoo education.
-The transferable scientific skills you’ll develop could also open up a career in the field or the laboratory – perhaps for a government agency or an environmental consultancy.
+What you will learn on this course could take you into a career relating to domestic and captive animal management, animal training and behavioural rehabilitation, or zoo education to name but a few.
+The transferable scientific skills you will develop could also open up a career in the field or the laboratory – perhaps for a government agency or an environmental consultancy.

-Graduation doesn’t need to be the end of your time with us.
-If you’d like to continue your studies we offer a wide range of full-time and part-time postgraduate courses including Masters in Animal Behaviour: Applications for Conservation, Applied Wildlife Conservation and Sustainability.
+Graduation does not need to be the end of your time with us.
+If you would like to continue your studies we offer a range of full-time and part-time postgraduate courses including Masters in Animal Behaviour: Applications for Conservation, Applied Wildlife Conservation and Sustainability.

 We’ll assess you in a number of ways, with most modules including a combination of written assignments and exams.
 For some modules, you may be asked to present or produce a poster, portfolio or workbook.